 (c) The following types of amendments to a license will not be approved: Additional quantity, changes in commodity, country of ultimate destination, end-use or end-user, foreign consignee and/or extension of duration.
 The foreign intermediate consignee may only be amended if that party is acting as freight forwarder and the export does not involve technical data.
 A new license is required for these changes.
 Any new license submission must reflect only the unshipped balance of quantity and dollar value.

-§ 123.26 Recordkeeping for exemptions.
+§ 123.26 [Reserved]

 § 123.27 Special licensing regime for export to U.S. allies of commercial communications satellite components, systems, parts, accessories, attachments and associated technical data.